DFE-Digital/early-careers-framework/README.md

 ### Sentry
 We use [sentry.io](https://sentry.io/) for error tracking and performance monitoring.
 Ask a team member for access - this is done through digi-tools.
 ### Logit
 We use a [logit.io](https://logit.io/) ELK stack for log aggregation.
-This contains logs from all environments, and is useful for debugging failed deployments.
+This contains logs from all environments except review apps, and is useful for debugging failed deployments.
 Ask a team member for access - this is done through digi-tools.
 ### Grafana
 We have a prometheus/grafana stack for metrics and alerting - [production metrics](https://grafana-cpd-monitoring-prod.london.cloudapps.digital/).